CJAD: News

 A large part of CJAD's daily programs are talk shows discussing local and international news.
 CJAD broadcasts newscasts every 30 minutes, except overnights when newscasts are delivered every hour, on the hour.
 Live @ Five is a half-hour news program broadcast at 5 a.m. on weekdays.
 Traffic updates air every 15 minutes during the day and every 30 minutes late nights.

 On weekdays, James Foster and veteran anchor Trudie Mason deliver morning newscasts, with Jason Mayoff taking over in the afternoons.
 Dawn Kagan-Fleming serves as anchor on weekend mornings.

 Overnight news is read during the week by James Foster.
 Longtime anchor and reporter Tom Armour retired in 2015.
 Armour died in December 2018.

 Some of the station's notable former reporters include Shuyee Lee, Claude Beaulieu, Patrick Lejtenyi, Angelica Montgomery, Tina Tenneriello, Matthew Gilmour, Michel Boyer, Natalie Nanowski, Benson Cook, Elizabeth Zogalis, Sofia Misenheimer, and Emily Campbell.
 Sidney Margles, Peter Shurman and Rick Leckner were notable reporters from the 1950s, 1960s and 1970s.

 On February 2, 2021, CJAD's newsroom was eliminated as part of a major round of layoffs by Bell Media.
 CTV Montreal reporters file reports for CJAD, and the station's late-night anchors will read news headlines on CJAD during the evening hours.
 It was later announced that Natasha Hall and Aaron Rand's afternoon and evening shows would be replaced by a co-hosted afternoon show, and that a simulcast of CTV News at 6 would also be added to its lineup.
 The cuts were among 210 across the company, which also included a similar elimination of staff at Toronto sister station CFRB.
+In December 2024, Bell Media announced that CTV News would combine its Quebec newsroom with that of its French-language radio stations and Noovo.